-Besides acetic acid, ACV also contains amino acids, mineral salts, and other nonvolatile organic acids, along with a combination of yeast and bacteria that are formed during the fermentation process and are collectively termed as the “mother.”
+Aside from acetic acid, ACV also contains amino acids, mineral salts, and other non-volatile organic acids, along with a combination of yeast and bacteria that are formed during the fermentation process and are collectively termed as the “mother.”

-Although it may seem like a good idea to take a few spoons of apple cider vinegar to get back in shape and ease the arthritic pain, there is no scientific evidence to validate the anti-inflammatory properties of ACV or its role as a weight-loss agent.
+Although it may seem like a good idea to take a few spoons of ACV to get back in shape and ease the arthritic pain, there is no scientific evidence to validate the anti-inflammatory properties of ACV or its role as a weight loss agent.

 Much of these assertions derive their legitimacy from anecdotal support rather than research.

 Pectin is a water-soluble starch like fiber, which is naturally present in most, if not all, fruits.
 When inside the body, pectin works as a purifying agent.
-It absorbs toxic substances and eliminates them out of the system through excretion.
+It absorbs toxic substances and contributes to their increased rate of excretion through urine.

 Because arthritis is a lifelong condition without a permanent cure, the best you can do is manage the condition.

-The medicinal intake of apple cider vinegar is considered safe, so long as it is kept within prescribed limits.
+The medicinal intake of ACV is considered safe, so long as it is kept within prescribed limits.
 It is always recommended to confer with your doctor before trying any new remedy, especially if you plan to use it regularly.